Major Lance: Touring in the United Kingdom

 In 1972, he relocated to England so as to capitalize on the success of his older records among fans of Northern Soul music in dance clubs that played mostly rare and obscure American soul and R&B records.
 According to one writer, "[T]he Major's contribution was truly phenomenal and unforgettable...
 [He] was to become legendary as a UK club act, known to deliver 110% at every performance."
-In 1972, while in England, he recorded an album, Major Lance's Greatest Hits Recorded Live at the Torch, at the Torch, a club in Stoke on Trent, which has been described as "perhaps the best Northern Soul album ever made."
+In 1972, while in England, he recorded an album, Major Lance's Greatest Hits Recorded Live at the Torch, at the Torch, a club in Stoke on Trent.

 Later career

 Lance returned to Atlanta in 1974 and recorded an updated disco version of "Um, Um, Um, Um, Um, Um" for Playboy Records.
 He set up a new label, Osiris, with former Booker T and the MG's drummer Al Jackson, but again with little success, and his career hit a downward spiral.
 He briefly recorded for Motown Records, releasing the last-ever single on its Soul Records subsidiary, "I Never Thought I'd Be Losing You," in 1978.
 He later found that his recordings had become popular on the beach music circuit in the Carolinas, where he continued to undertake live performances.
 He recorded a comeback album, The Major's Back, and several tracks for the Kat Family label.
 His final performance was in June 1994 at the 11th Chicago Blues Festival.